-I hope you enjoy both the challenges and opportunities.
-I am delighted that you are choosing to return to school.
+If you are about to embark upon your first year in the Senior Phase, I hope you enjoy both the challenges and opportunities in S4.
+For those of you entering S5 and S6, I am delighted that you are choosing to return to school.
 In doing so, you are making a clear commitment to both your own personal success and to the part you will play in school.